xuehuinet/mwc-wallet/README.md

 * The Grin Wallet APIs, which are intended for use by Grin community wallet developers.
 The wallet APIs can be directly linked into other projects or invoked via a JSON-RPC interface.

-* A reference command-line wallet, which provides a baseline wallet for Grin and demonstrates how the wallet APIs should be called.
+* A reference command-line wallet, which provides a baseline wallet for MWC and demonstrates how the wallet APIs should be called.

 # Usage